magento/devdocs/guides/v2.2/cloud/project/new-relic.md

 ### Create Alert Policies

-Do not modify the Adobe-generated alert policies, as they might be automatically regenerated or improved over time.
+Do not modify the Adobe-generated alert policies.
+We will automatically regenerate and improve them over time, which will overwrite any customizations you make.

 If you want to modify the thresholds of an alert condition, create a new alert policy.
 Then, copy the alert condition to the new policy.
 See [Update policies or conditions](https://docs.newrelic.com/docs/alerts/new-relic-alerts/configuring-alert-policies/update-or-disable-policies-conditions) in the New Relic documentation.